© Christine Power

-However, Mrs Thomas leapt into action; she was like a mother to the poor bedraggled girl, fussing over her, fetching one of her own shawls to put around Emily's shoulders, insisting she sips a drop of laudanum.
+However, Mrs Thomas leapt into action; she was like a mother to the poor bedraggled girl, fussing over her, fetching one of her shawls to put around Emily's shoulders, insisting she sips a few drops of laudanum.

 Emily recoiled at the smell of sweet sassafras.
 It was the odour which permeated her mother’s bedroom during and after her confinement.
 Her mother’s moods swung erratically from elation to utter dejection.
 Perhaps Emily would never have run away if she’d been able to confide in her but she never knew whether she’d be clasped to her mother’s bosom or clouted on the ear.
 It was too late now.

 Sitting by the fire, Emily’s tears may have been for the mother she’d lost to laudanum or the horrors she’d endured in the night.
 Or both.